shariq1989/cookbook/content/recipe/peruvian_chicken.md

 #### What main ingredients do I need for this meal?

-* Chicken: I used a whole, butterflied chicken for this recipe because, in my opinion, that is the tastiest and most effective way to make a chicken.
+* Chicken: I used a whole, butterflied, or spatchcocked chicken for this recipe because, in my opinion, that is the tastiest and most effective way to make a chicken.
+Spatchcocking a chicken means cutting the backbone out of the chicken and flattening it; this allows the chicken to roast more evenly all over.
 You can also use the same rub and recipe to make chicken thighs, legs, or a combination of the two.
 I wouldn't recommend using chicken breast because they are more likely to come out dry if cooked alone.
 Reminder, the safe cooking temperature for chicken is 170 degrees.

 * Spices: I use a tasty combination of cumin, paprika, salt, and black pepper.